 Students graduate as cardiovascular perfusionists ready to work as members of cardiac surgical teams in hospital operating rooms.
-Positions start at approximately $42 per hour.
+Positions in BC start at approximately $49 per hour.

 Visit the professional association website to learn more about the work perfusionists do and to find career opportunities: